Dental impression: Tray adhesives

 Tray adhesives are used to ensure the retention of the impression material in the impression tray, with or without the presence of perforations, and are based on contact adhesive technology.
 Maximum retention can be achieved with the presence of both a tray adhesive and perforations in the impression tray.
 The adhesive is applied to the internal surface of the tray, as well as over the margins to ensure the binding of the outer edge of the impression material to the tray.
 A suitable amount of adhesive (usually two thin coats) should be applied to the tray to prevent pooling of the adhesive which can weaken the bond between the tray and impression material.
 The adhesive should be completely dried prior to impression-taking.

 Tray adhesives usually come in a screw-top bottle with a brush attached to the lid that can be used for applying the adhesive.
-Overtime, the adhesive can accumulate around the cap, causing the evaporation of the solvent, and consequently the thickening of the adhesive.
+Over time, the adhesive can accumulate around the cap, causing the evaporation of the solvent, and consequently the thickening of the adhesive.
 This can reduce the efficacy of the adhesive to bind to the tray.